Fabi2607/MazeNet-Client/README.md

 or:
 '''
-mkdir Build && cd Build
+$ mkdir Build && cd Build
-cmake ..
+$ cmake ..
-make
+$ make
+'''

+## Running the applications:
+If the above libraries are installed, the precompiled version might also work.
+Otherwise a recompile is recommended.

+The Host and Port can be configured in the config file.
+Specifing host and port manually will override these settings.
+### Examples:
+Display help:
+'''
+$ MazeNet-Client --help
+'''

+Change Host / Port:
+'''
+$ MazeNet-Client --host <hostname> --port <port>
 '''

 ## Heuristic configuration